Vietnamese calligraphy

-In modern times, calligraphy has been done frequently in the Latin-based Vietnamese alphabet, as chữ Nôm and chữ Hán have largely fallen out of use.
 Chữ quốc ngữ calligraphy gained popularity during the New Poetry and Free Poetry Movements, due to the increasing popularity of using the Vietnamese vernacular, as well as influence from French literature.
 Modern Vietnamese calligraphy is influenced by modern Latin cursive but is written using the calligraphy brush, rather than quill or reed pens as is done in Western calligraphy.
 Vietnamese calligraphy can be used to write poems, festive banners, signage, and so on.

 Vietnamese calligraphy artwork

 People writing calligraphy on Tết Nguyên Đán in Hanoi.

 A stall selling chữ Hán calligraphy.

 A calligrapher writing Tính, which means 'to ponder' or 'figure out'.